Alvin Anthony Schall: Federal judicial service

 On March 3, 1992, Schall was nominated by President George H. W. Bush to a seat on the United States Court of Appeals for the Federal Circuit vacated by Edward Samuel Smith.
 Schall was confirmed by the United States Senate on August 12, 1992, and received his commission on August 17, 1992.
 Schall assumed senior status on October 5, 2009.

+Personal life

+Schall married Sharon Frances LeBlanc, with whom he had one daughter and one son.